ReemMelamed/Music-Player-App/README.md

 ## Contributing

-Pull requests and suggestions are welcome!
+Ideas, suggestions, and pull requests are always welcome!